kohler/hotcrp/README.md

     $Opt["include"] = 'conf/[o]ptions-${confname}.php';

-`${confname}` replacement is also performed on these settings: dbName, dbUser, dbPassword, sessionName, downloadPrefix, conferenceSite, and paperSite.
+`${confname}` replacement is also performed on these $Opt settings: dbName, dbUser, dbPassword, sessionName, downloadPrefix, conferenceSite, and paperSite.

-You will still need to create a database for each conference using the `lib/createdb.sh` script (the `-c CONFIGFILE` option will be useful).
+Each conference needs its own database.
+Create one using the `lib/createdb.sh` script (the `-c CONFIGFILE` option will be useful).
-Also, you will need to convince your Apache to use the HotCRP install directory for all relevant URLs.
+Also, make sure Apache uses the HotCRP install directory for all relevant URLs.

-If you don't want to use the last directory component, set
-$Opt["multiconferenceUrl"] to a URL regular expression, a space, and a replacement pattern.
-HotCRP matches the input URL to the regex.
-If it matches, it constructs a conference name from the replacement pattern.
+You can also set $Opt["multiconferenceAnalyzer"] to a regular expression, a space, and a replacement pattern.
+HotCRP matches the full input URL to the regex, then uses the replacement pattern as the conference name.
 For example, this setting will use "conf_CONFNAME" as the conference name for a URL like "http://CONFNAME.crap.com/":

-    $Opt["multiconferenceUrl"] = '\w+://([^./]+)[.]crap[.]com[.]?/ conf_$1';
+    $Opt["multiconferenceAnalyzer"] = '\w+://([^./]+)[.]crap[.]com[.]?/ conf_$1';

 License
 -------